This post contains affiliate links.

 How to make seitan meatballs

-Step 1: Create the dough
+Step 1: Create the Dough

-Step 2: Shape the meatballs
+Step 2: Shape the Meatballs

 Portion the dough into about 25 pieces, and then roll the pieces into individual small balls.
 They will expand while cooking, so make them smaller than you think you’ll want them.
 Let the meatballs rest while you prepare the broth.

-Step 3: Simmer the seitan meatballs
+Step 3: Simmer the Seitan Meatballs

-Step 4: Sauté and serve
+Step 4: Sauté and Serve

 Remove the meatballs from the pot and let them cool enough to touch.
-Heat the oil in a large sauté pan over medium heat and then add the meatballs.
+Heat the oil in a large sauté pan over medium heat and add the meatballs.
 Cook, jostling the pan often, until the meatballs are golden brown on all sides.
 Serve with marinara sauce and your favorite pasta!

 Ingredients